 Protein Replacement Therapy May Be Useful in Treating FTD-GRN, Recent Study Finds

-Dr. Joseph Lewcock, chief scientific officer at Denali, said in a press release that the therapeutic strategic with PTV:PGRN may be “the most direct and effective way to increase progranulin levels in lysosomes for the potential treatment of people with FTD-GRN.”
+Dr. Joseph Lewcock, chief scientific officer at Denali, said in a press release that the therapeutic strategy with PTV:PGRN may be “the most direct and effective way to increase progranulin levels in lysosomes for the potential treatment of people with FTD-GRN.”

 He continued: “These new insights from our preclinical research suggest that FTD-GRN may be an atypical lysosomal storage disorder, and that lysosomal function can be restored by PTV:PGRN.
 Our work also identified candidate clinical biomarkers indicative of lysosomal dysfunction, such as BMP and GlcSph, which may help to evaluate the future therapeutic efficacy of PTV:PGRN and other therapeutics in people with FTD-GRN.”